“This program benefits both the kids and the dogs by giving both a way to trust again.” – Yuka T., Project C.A.R.E Coordinator, MercyFirst, NY

 Using the Curriculum in Homeless Shelters

-The Mutt-i-grees Curriculum plus shelter pets help teach children about compassion.
+The Mutt-i-grees Curriculum, in tandem with shelter pets, helps teach children about compassion.

 Mutt-i-grees Grooming Internship at BOCES

-Students learn about careers in animal welfare, while learning empathy and gaining an understanding of the plight of shelter pets.
+Students learn about careers in animal welfare, while gaining empathy and an understanding of the plight of shelter pets.

 About Mutt-i-grees in the Community

-Many schools have implemented M.U.T.T.S Clubs (Motivated Understanding, Thoughtful, Teenage Students).
-They are extracurricular clubs or volunteer groups that aid local animal shelters, conduct service-learning internships, work with town and city governments, and much more.
-M.U.T.T.S is a perfect afterschool programs, or implemented as part of community service.
+Many schools have implemented M.U.T.T.S Clubs (Motivated Understanding, Thoughtful Teenage Students).
+These are extracurricular clubs or volunteer groups that aid local animal shelters, conduct service-learning internships, work with town and city governments, and much more.
+M.U.T.T.S Clubs are perfect afterschool programs or to be otherwise implemented as part of community service.

-M.U.T.T.S Clubs conduct food drives for shelters, take pets to assisted living facilities to comfort and cheer residents, and volunteer at animal shelters to walk, socialize, read to pets, and encourage adoption.
+M.U.T.T.S Clubs conduct food drives for shelters, take pets to assisted-living facilities to comfort and cheer residents, and their members volunteer at animal shelters to walk, socialize, read to pets, and encourage adoption.

-Others have written poetry about pets and staged poetry readings to raise funds for shelters, or have produced musicals, held holiday parties, or invited veterinarians to their classrooms to talk about their profession.
-The potential for action, internships, and advocacy are endless.
+Other club members have written poetry about pets and staged poetry readings to raise funds for shelters, or have produced musicals, held holiday parties, or invited veterinarians to their classrooms to talk about their profession.
+The potential for action, internships, and advocacy is endless.
 And the future being shaped by these young people will be more kind and humane for pets and people alike.